JordanTolliver-88/Jordan-s_portfolio/README.md

 -   **Thanksgiving and Christmas** are consistently high-demand periods for liquor and wine, with wine showing a significant increase.
 For example, during **December 2019**, wine sales increased by **32%**, driven by gift purchases and holiday gatherings.
 -    **New Year’s Eve** is a critical period, especially for champagne, sparkling wines, and spirits, where **sales can spike by over 50%** in some categories, representing a large portion of Q4 sales. **In 2020**, champagne sales alone accounted for **15%** of annual sales in the wine category during the holiday season.
 **Spring Holidays (March - April):**
--   Easter leads to increased sales of sweet wines and rosé, with a **15% rise in rosé consumption during the Easter weekend**.
+-   **Easter** leads to increased sales of sweet wines and rosé, with a **15% rise in rosé consumption during the Easter weekend**.
 This increase is driven by brunches, family gatherings, and spring celebrations, where wine tends to be a preferred beverage for these social occasions.
--   Liquor also sees a notable uptick during this period, with whiskey and vodka sales rising by 20% during March and April compared to the average sales in the earlier months.
+-   **Liquor** also sees a notable uptick during this period, with whiskey and vodka **sales rising by 20%** during March and April compared to the average sales in the earlier months.
 **Summer Holidays (June - August:**
--   Memorial Day, 4th of July, and Labor Day are significant drivers for beer sales, especially in categories like lager and light beer.
-Beer sales typically surge by 25-30% during these holidays due to BBQs and outdoor gatherings.
+-   **Memorial Day**, 4th of July, and Labor Day are significant drivers for beer sales, especially in categories like lager and light beer. **Beer sales typically surge by 25-30%** during these holidays due to BBQs and outdoor gatherings.
--   Rosé and light wines also see a rise in sales, with rosé particularly benefitting from summer events like picnics and outdoor festivals, showing a 20% increase in sales during these months.
+-   **Rosé and light wines** also see a rise in sales, with rosé particularly benefitting from summer events like picnics and outdoor festivals, **showing a 20% increase in sales during these months**.
 ![Seasonal Trends](https://github.com/user-attachments/assets/46b1f693-de1e-4402-9650-6a677a7995bf)

 **Impact of Retail vs. Warehouse Sales**